 It seems I’m asked every day to “idiot-proof” some process or another.
 Make it so the Jr. guys can handle it. make it so they couldn’t break it if they tried.
 Make it so we can hire 5 guys at 20% of your salary to do your job.

 Here’s an idea.
-How about instead of idiot-proofing every process, we stop hiring idiots?
+How about instead of idiot-proofing every process, we stop hiring, for lack of a better word, idiots?

 I know everyone wants to save money…but staffing is the WRONG place to save money.
 Mostly because it doesn’t work.
-I have billed out more consulting hours trying to ‘idiot-proof’ a process than they probably saved in 5 years of cheap labor.
+I have billed out more consulting hours trying to ‘idiot-proof’ a process than the companies have probably saved in 5 years of cheap labor.
 And guess what?
-Technology changes, and people who can’t learn and adapt to a new technology or situation, aren’t going to cut it, then you’re going to be calling me in to do it all over again.
+Technology changes, and people who can’t learn and adapt to a new technology or situation, aren’t going to cut it, then you’re going to be calling me (or someone like me) in to do it all over again.

 I don’t mind, I love having the work.
 Being a storage guy who specializes on Disaster Recovery, Replication, Migration, and Automation has meant I haven’t had a single period of unemployment longer than a vacation since 1996.

 But when you make me jump through hoops designed to keep the $25/hr “admins” from breaking the SAN, it gets old, and it slows me down.